mrenyard/RAMP/README.md

 Progressive Enhancement principles are promoted and used throughout.
-Designed with consideration for modern JavaScript and AJAX from the outset, with the server side capable of returning complete pages, HTML fragments or JSON dependant on request headers at the same resource address. i.e. It still works with JavaScript switched off.
+Designed with consideration for modern JavaScript and AJAX (Hijax methodology) from the outset, with the server side capable of returning complete pages, HTML fragments or JSON dependant on request headers at the same resource address. i.e. It still works with JavaScript switched off.

 Highly Customisable, with local code stored in a separate directory (local_dir), application specific components